At Duquesne University, equity and opportunity begin at home.

 engaged in DEI practice and include designated DEI representatives from each School,

 unit and department, DEI professionals, and practitioners.
-Activities and Engagement: The Diversity Advocate program integrates best practices into full-time faculty search
+Activities and Engagement: Our Diversity Advocate Program includes a group of faculty members throughout the University who are appointed to

-processes.
-Diversity Advocates are trained faculty volunteers who serve on faculty
+searches.
+Diversity Advocates are trained faculty volunteers who serve on faculty search committees

-and assessment to improve and increase its impact.
+fairness and consistency.
 We welcome you to learn more about our hiring practice of faculty, staff, and students

 and our dedication to attracting, retaining, and engaging a talented and diverse workforce.